bluelabsio/records-mover/docs/CONFIG.md

-To specify the temporary location for Redshift exports and imports, you can either set the environment variable `SCRATCH_S3_URL` to your URL or configure a TOML-style file in one of the following locations:
+To specify the temporary location for Redshift exports and imports, you can either set the environment variable `SCRATCH_S3_URL` to your URL or configure a INI-style file in one of the following locations:

 * `/etc/bluelabs/records_mover/app.ini`
 * `/etc/xdg/bluelabs/records_mover/app.ini`